Welcome to today's edition of the Rush 24-7 podcast.

 Sort of a slip up there on the part of President Obama.

-By the way, uh, it was just yesterday on this program that we had two or three really, really good calls to go along with my brilliant suggestions for the Republicans in Congress on how to react to uh Obama's proposal of a televised joint meeting on health care.
+By the way, it was just yesterday on this program that we had two or three really, really good calls to go along with my brilliant suggestions for the Republicans in Congress on how to react to Obama's proposal of a televised joint meeting on health care.

-A brilliant stroke, and we'll share with you the details of that when we come back.
+And we'll share with you the details of that when we come back.

 Rush Limbaugh again at 800-282-2882.